amf2015/Tutorial1/README.md

 # ncurses Background and "Hello World!"

-(This is a complete script of the video for reference)
+(This is a complete script of this video https://www.youtube.com/watch?v=oxkv1I49EFw&t=152s for reference)

 Hey guys, and welcome to my tutorial series on NCURSES.
 I intend this series to be a reboot of a series that I previously did.
 This time I will be going more in-depth about the NCURSES library while still keeping it easy to understand.
 If you are unfamiliar with what NCURSES is, these two websites here do a really good job of explaining it, and I will be loosely basing my tutorials off of information from both of these sources.